pkp/pkp-docs/designing-your-journal/en/theme-features-design-elements.md

 With some themes you can change the colours under Website Settings > Appearance.
 The colour settings will appear after you select the theme.
 To adjust it to match a specific colour, e.g., your logo, use a colour-picker tool (via browser developer tools or browser extension) and copy the hex value (looks like #1e6292) into the drop-down box.
 For details on how to identify elements on a page, see the section [Identifying Elements of CSS](https://docs.pkp.sfu.ca/designing-your-journal/en/creating-stylesheet.html#identifying-elements).

 In OJS you can use special plugins to add custom blocks to your site, including Twitter feeds, keyword clouds, and a list of most-read articles.
-[Learning OJS 3 - Website Settings] (https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#appearance) explains how to do this.
+[Learning OJS 3 - Website Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#appearance) explains how to do this.

 The below tables can be used when selecting a theme based on the features and design elements available with each.
 The three tables compare image settings, colour and font options, and other features for 6 major themes available in OJS.

-Unique features relevant to specific themes are indicated by numbers in the table which correspond to detailed explanations below.
+Unique features relevant to specific themes are linked from the table which correspond to detailed explanations below.

 Click on the name of each theme in the table headers to see a sample journal using each theme.